 ns[1] # unassigned

-While sosta has identified 34 regions, we’ll filter those that comprise at least 10 cells in order to rid ourselves of spurious findings:
+While sosta has identified 53 regions, we’ll filter out those comprising fewer than 100 cells in order to rid ourselves of spurious findings:

 Since we have tracked the indices of cells falling within each region, we can also inspect the composition of these regions in terms of cell types; here, using transferred_cell_type labels rather than Leiden clusters:

-In a multi-section setting, one could for example compare structure-level pseudobulks across sections, in terms of differential expression or abundance of cell types (T cell exhaustion, immune infiltration, etc.).
+In a multi-section setting, one could compare structure-level pseudobulks across sections, e.g., in terms of differential expression or cell type abundances (T cell exhaustion, immune infiltration, etc.).

-AI tells us “X-box binding protein 1 (XBP1) is a key transcription factor, activated by the IRE1/XBP1 branch of the Unfolded Protein Response (UPR), which promotes breast cancer development, progression, and resistance to therapy.”; so let’s believe that and be proud.
+AI tells us “X-box binding protein 1 (XBP1) is a key transcription factor, activated by the IRE1/XBP1 branch of the Unfolded Protein Response (UPR), which promotes breast cancer development, progression, and resistance to therapy.”; so let’s believe that makes sense, be proud, and move on.

 Gunz, Samuel, Helena Lucia Crowell, and Mark D Robinson.
 2025.
 “Analysis of anatomical multi-cellular structures from spatial omics data using sosta.”bioRxiv, 2025.10.13.682065. https://doi.org/10.1101/2025.10.13.682065.